-As part of a longstanding collaboration, the NIAID VRC worked with the biotechnology company Moderna, Inc., to develop a vaccine candidate designated as mRNA-1273, which uses a messenger RNA (mRNA) vaccine platform to express the stabilized SARS-CoV-2 spike protein.

-Early clinical trials demonstrated that mRNA-1273 was generally well tolerated and induced robust neutralizing antibody responses in healthy adults.
-NIAID and BARDA then began working with Moderna on a Phase 3 clinical trial utilizing the CoVPN that showed that mRNA-1273 was 94.1 percent efficacious in preventing symptomatic COVID-19.
-On December 18, 2020, after a thorough review of comprehensive data on mRNA-1273, the FDA issued an EUA of the mRNA-1273 vaccine for prevention of COVID-19 in individuals 18 years of age and older.
+As part of a longstanding collaboration, the NIAID VRC worked with the biotechnology company Moderna to develop a vaccine candidate designated mRNA-1273, which uses a messenger RNA (mRNA) vaccine platform to express the stabilized SARS-CoV-2 spike protein.
+Early clinical trials demonstrated that mRNA-1273 was generally well tolerated and induced robust immune responses in healthy adults.
+NIAID and BARDA then began working with Moderna on a Phase 3 clinical trial through the CoVPN that showed that mRNA-1273 was 94.1 percent efficacious in preventing symptomatic COVID-19.
+On December 18, 2020, after a thorough review of comprehensive data on mRNA-1273, the FDA issued an EUA for the mRNA-1273 vaccine for prevention of COVID-19 in individuals 18 years of age and older.
+In subsequent observational studies under "real-world" conditions in broader segments of the population, mRNAbased vaccines continue to display a high level of effectiveness.
+In an article published in Morbidity and Mortality Weekly Report (MMWR), Centers for Disease Control and Prevention (CDC) researchers and their collaborators showed that among health care personnel, first responders, and other essential workers, the mRNA-1273 and the Pfizer-BioNTech mRNA vaccine were 90 percent effective against SARS-CoV-2 infections 14 or more days after receiving a second dose.
+In another MMWR article, these vaccines reduced the risk of COVID-19 hospitalization by 94 percent among people 65 years of age and older.
+Recently, NIAID scientists and their collaborators demonstrated that anti-SARS-CoV-2 antibodies persist for at least six months after the second dose of mRNA-1273.

-Ad26.COV2.S (Janssen/Johnson & Johnson)
+Ad26.COV2.S (Johnson & Johnson/Janssen)

-Decades of NIAID support for basic, pre-clinical, and clinical research on adenovirus (Ad)-based HIV vaccines underpin the development by Janssen/Johnson & Johnson of a coronavirus vaccine based on the Ad26-vector, known as Ad26.COV2.S or JNJ-78436735.
+Decades of NIAID support for basic, preclinical, and clinical research on adenovirus (Ad)-based HIV vaccines underpin the development by Johnson & Johnson/Janssen of a coronavirus vaccine candidate based on the Ad26-vector, known as Ad26.COV2.S or JNJ-78436735.
 NIAID is supporting a Phase 3 clinical trial of Ad26.COV2.S through the CoVPN and has provided immunological testing of the candidate using NIAID-funded core laboratory infrastructure.
-In late January 2021, Janssen/Johnson & Johnson released an interim analysis of the Phase 3 clinical trial indicating that the one-dose vaccine candidate was 66 percent effective overall at preventing moderate to severe/critical COVID-19 occurring at least 28 days after vaccination and 85 percent effective overall in preventing severe/critical COVID-19 across several geographical regions, including areas where emerging viral variants predominate.
-In the United States, the efficacy against moderate to severe/critical disease 28 days after vaccination was 72 percent.
+As reported in the New England Journal of Medicine, the one-dose vaccine candidate was 66 percent effective overall at preventing moderate to severe/critical COVID-19 occurring at least 28 days after vaccination and 85 percent effective overall in preventing severe/critical COVID-19 in the Phase 3 trial across several geographical regions, including areas where emerging viral variants predominate.
+In the United States, the efficacy against moderate to severe/critical disease 28 days after vaccination with Ad26.COV2.S was 72 percent.
 On February 27, 2021, the FDA issued an EUA for Ad26.COV2.S for prevention of COVID-19 in individuals 18 years of age and older.
+On April 13, 2021, out of an abundance of caution, the FDA and CDC released a joint statement recommending a pause in the use of Ad26.COV2.S in order to review extremely rare case reports of blood clots after vaccine administration.
+Medical and scientific teams at the FDA and CDC found that available data suggest such blood clots are very rare events.
+Following their thorough safety review - and in accordance with recommendations from the CDC's Advisory Committee on Immunization Practices - the FDA and CDC lifted the recommended pause on the use of Ad26.COV2.S on April 23, 2021.